bitsofinfo/swarm-traefik-state-analyzer/README.md

 * `--output-filename`: path where the JSON results will be written
 * `--log-file`: path to log file, otherwise STDOUT
 * `--log-level`: python log level (DEBUG, WARN ... etc)
+* `--stdout-result`: print results to STDOUT in addition to output-filename on disk

 Produces (a ton of) output related to every health check executed, including attempts information as well as a convienent `curl` command you can use to try it again yourself: (truncated for brevity)
 ```